AleksGadGeek/darkneszalex/README.md

-- 👋 Hi, I’m @darkneszalex
+- 👋 Hi, I’m AleksGadGeek
 - 👀 I’m interested in ...
 IT/OpenSource Technologies and learn it!
 - 🌱 I’m currently learning ...
 Python and Public Clouds as AWS, GCP, Azure, OCI.
 - 💞️ I’m looking to collaborate on ...
 Alexa Skills, and some stuff in my head not than clear.